 If English is not your first language you will be required to successfully complete the International English Language Testing System (IELTS) test.

-The IELTS results must be for the academic version and record a score of 7 in each band with overall score of 7.5
+The IELTS results must be for the academic version and for MLS registration record a score of 7 in each band and for MLT, MLPAT, and AT registration record a score of 7 in reading, speaking, and listening, and 6.5 in writing.

 The results must be from one sitting and from a test completed within two years prior to the date of the application for registration.
 Results below the standard will not be considered.